Guides

 Once the letters are written it’s time to visit the big man in person – if only to make sure he knows exactly what you want from him on Christmas Day.
 Luckily, Santa makes his presence felt throughout Dublin right up to Christmas.

-At the foot of the Dublin Mountains, the Enchanted Forest Walk at family-run Luggwoods sets the appropriate Christmas mood with a twinkling canopy of lights that leads directly to Santa’s cabin.
-If your young charges are mad for GAA, Santa at Croke Park gives out GAA-themed gifts.
-Chocolate and Santa combined equals happy kids at the Chocolate Warehouse in Walkinstown, where little ones get a personalised chocolate Santa at the mini chocolate factory.
+At the foot of the Dublin Mountains, the Enchanted Forest Christmas Experience at family-run Luggwoods sets the appropriate Christmas mood with a twinkling canopy of lights that leads directly to Santa’s cabin.
+If your young charges are mad for GAA, the Santa Experience at Croke Park gives out GAA-themed gifts.
+You'll also find Santa at the Dalkey Castle Christmas Experience, where kids can sing and play through an interactive Christmas show.

 It’s no ordinary panto